sagnik26/-neoG-levelZero-markEight/README.md

 - CSS

 # How to run on your Local Machine?
-If you want to run the application on you local machine, then download the code from this directory into your local machine & then follow the below instructions to run the app.
+If you want to run the application on you local machine, then download the code from this repository into your local machine & then follow the below instructions to run the app.

 # Getting Started with Create React App